Nachtrose/NRSAP/README.md

 ## To-do List

-- add own audio to the drift travel animations
+- [x] add own audio to the drift travel animations
-- start adding attack animations
+- [ ] start adding attack animations
-- add more attack animations
+- [ ] add more attack animations
-- look into creating non-weapon based effect, spells etc.
+- [ ] look into creating non-weapon based effect, spells etc.

 ## Changelog

 This part includes only the lates changes.
 You can find the complete changelog [here](CHANGELOG.md)

+### v0.1.3i
+- added custom audiofiles for drift travel
+- updated the sample macros with new audio files

 ### v0.1.2i hotfix2
 - added a macro, that allows you to change foreground image with a few clicks or hide/unhide it ([#4](https://github.com/Nachtrose/NRSAP/issues/4)) - thanks Wasp